Rko-8001/CS305/README.md

 -> npm install

-(To install all the necessary packages)
+(To install all the necessary packages for the client part)

 Now to start the application(front-end) run command:

 -> npm start

+This would start the application on local host.

 How to test Backend: